-You can specify the pool of IP addresses to be assigned by setting the starting IP address and ending IP address.
+You can specify the pool of IP addresses that the router assigns by setting the starting IP address and ending IP address.
 These addresses should be part of the same IP address subnet as the router's LAN IP address.
 Using the default addressing scheme, define a range between 192.168.1.2 and 192.168.1.254, although you might want to save part of the range for devices with fixed addresses.